 - Fatty or acidic foods interact with the plastic, pulling chemicals into your food.

-What Are Safer Alternatives to Plastic?
+Safer Alternatives to Plastic

 Is BPA-Free More Expensive?